On Feb, 27 2020

 Abandoned cart campaigns are exceptionally time-sensitive.
 E-merchants need to reach out immediately after the visitor exits the page as they may be looking at similar products on competitors’ sites.

-Because of this urgency, abandoned cart emails work perfectly in combination with other messaging channels, such as SMS or Facebook Messenger.
+Because of this urgency, abandoned cart emails work perfectly in combination with other messaging channels, such as SMS or Funnels.
 Each of these channels boast of a higher open-rate and faster open-time than email, and grab the attention of the customer immediately.

 4. Order confirmation email